RuoqiDang/ruoqidang.github.io/_pages/about.md

   - /about.html
 ---

-I am Ruoqi Dang 党若淇, a recipient of national high-level young-talent program and an incoming Professor and PhD Supervisor at Xi’an Jiaotong University (XJTU).
+Dr. Ruoqi Dang, a recipient of national high-level young-talent program and an incoming Professor and PhD Supervisor at Xi’an Jiaotong University (XJTU).
 I am currently a Postdoctoral Researcher at the University of Cambridge.

 My research focuses on solid and computational mechanics, with an emphasis on multiscale modeling, analysis, and simulation of advanced materials.
 I am particularly interested in how modern AI/ML can be used to build physically consistent models of complex deformation, reveal underlying mechanisms, and tackle inverse problems in mechanics.